MithilShah/edtech-demo-store/documentation/2-Personalization.md

 **Amazon Personalize Recipe:** [User-Personalization](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-new-item-USER_PERSONALIZATION.html)

 The user personalization use-case is implemented on the bottom half of the Edtech Demo home view **when you are signed in to a Edtech Demo user** account.
 Be sure to emulate a shopper profile as described above so that a persona is linked to your session.
 Product recommendations in the “Inspired by your shopping trends” section are being powered by Amazon Personalize.
-If you’re not signed in, featured products will be displayed here instead.
+If you’re not signed in, featured courses will be displayed here instead.

 > Since the Edtech Demo is using a Personalize Event Tracker to record real-time interaction events, it is important to keep in mind that recommendations will change as a result of your clicking and browsing activity in the web application.
 Therefore, the recommendations may not match up to the original shopper persona used to train the model.
 This is a powerful demo feature, though, since it shows how Personalize adapts to evolving user intent.
 It can also show how recommendations adapt for new users (i.e. cold starting users).